7 Unique and affordable safaris from around the world

 This article was originally published in 2014 and has been updated to reflect 2020 prices.

 1- Sri Lanka

 Our first destination is a little known island nation found in the northern Indian Ocean just south of India.
 Due to its location, Sri Lanka processes the highest biodiversity in all of Asia and a climate that consists of tropical forests, mountains and rolling coastal plains.
 Here you can view the Sri Lankan Elephant, wild boar, anteaters, leopards, deer, sloth bears and more.

-There are two length options available for the Leopard Safaris, one that is one night/two days or one that is two nights/three days.
+There are a few different length options available for the Leopard Safaris, one of which is one night/two days and another which is two nights/three days.
 For the shorter safari, your first day will include a ride in the 4WD Jeep to the park entrance.
 After arriving in the park, you’ll be driven to your campsite where you’ll be welcomed to your own bedroom and bathroom at Eco Team Mahorra.

 That evening you’ll take part in a safari ride around the park and then come back to a campfire dinner.
 The next morning will consist of another safari during dawn, your best chance to see male leopards.
 You will then return back to camp for your departure.

 - Price Range: You'll need to inquire via the link above for full rates and details, as they do change frequently.